dynamsoft-docs/web-twain-docs/getstarted/vue.md

  * Open local images.
  */
 function openImage() {
-  DWObject.IfShowFileDialog = true;
+  DWTObject.IfShowFileDialog = true;
   /**
    * Note:
-   * This following line of code uses the PDF Rasterizer which is an extra add-on that is licensed seperately */ DWObject.Addon.PDF.SetConvertMode(Dynamsoft.DWT.EnumDWT_ConvertMode.CM_RENDERALL);
+   * This following line of code uses the PDF Rasterizer which is an extra add-on that is licensed seperately */ DWTObject.Addon.PDF.SetConvertMode(Dynamsoft.DWT.EnumDWT_ConvertMode.CM_RENDERALL);
-  DWObject.LoadImageEx(
+  DWTObject.LoadImageEx(
     "",
     Dynamsoft.DWT.EnumDWT_ImageType.IT_ALL,
     () => {